galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 > Fragmentation patterns of ions (spectra) are widely used in the process of compound identification for EI+ ionization in complex mixtures.
 The number of identifiable compounds and associated data keeps growing with the increasing sensitivity and resolution of mass spectrometers.
 These data are clustered into collections of chemical structures and their spectra, also called spectral libraries ({% cite stein1995chemical %}, {% cite stein2012mass %}), which can be used for fast, reliable identifications for any compound whose fragmentation pattern is measured by the instrument.
 >
-> To identify the compounds after GC/MS analysis, the *library searching* is performed for any detected spectrum.
-This locates the most similar spectra in the reference library, providing a list of the potentially identified compounds sorted by computed similarity.
-Indeed, a library search should also yield the confidence of compound identification, often referred to as similarity score.
+> To identify the compounds after GC/MS analysis, the *library searching* is performed for every detected spectrum.
+This locates the most similar spectra in the reference library, providing a list of the potential identifications sorted by computed similarity.
+Indeed, a library search should also yield the confidence of compound identification, often expressed as a similarity score.
 >
-> Reference libraries users usually expect their reliability to be quite high.
+> Reference libraries' users usually expect their reliability to be quite high.
 However, there are many sources of error which we need to be aware of.
 A particularly error-prone aspect is annotation.
 Even an excellent spectrum becomes worthless for a wrongly annotated compound.
-A variety of computer-aided quality control help to improve these issues, but libraries always require some level of expert human decision-making before a spectrum is added to the library.
+A variety of computer-aided quality control measures can help to improve these issues, but libraries always require some level of expert human decision-making before a spectrum is added to the library.
 This is also important for redundant and unidentified spectra.
 >
 {: .details}

 ## Compute similarity scores

 We use the cosine score with a greedy peak pairing heuristic to compute the number of matching ions with a given tolerance and the cosine scores for the matched peaks.
 Compared to more traditional methods of forward and reverse matching, **matchms** is performing matching on peaks present both in the measured sample and the reference data.
+This inherently yields higher scores than the forward and reverse scoring used by NIST.

 > <details-title> Cosine score methods </details-title>
 >